ytgov/digital-marketplace/src/front-end/static/markdown/code-with-us-opportunity-guide.md

-Before you begin developing your opportunity it in important that you are aware of the following requirements and restrictions:
+Before you begin developing your opportunity it is important that you are aware of the following requirements and restrictions:

-- Code With Us is for opportunities up to, but not exceeding, $70,000.
+- Code With Us is for opportunities up to, but not exceeding, $50,000.
 - Code With Us is for a specific deliverable.
 You must be able to fully explain, in your opportunity, what is expected from the vendor.

-If you have any questions around the contracting or utilization of this procurement tool, please contact [procurementadvisory@gov.bc.ca](mailto:procurementadvisory@gov.bc.ca) for further support.
+If you have any questions around the contracting or utilization of this procurement tool, please contact [digital-marketplace@yukon.ca](mailto:digital-marketplace@yukon.ca) for further support.

 The Code With Us (CWU) opportunity page will require several details from you to ensure a clear and fulsome procurement with the vendor community.
 The following outlines the required sections and the level and kinds of detail required.